 This is where you will find all the information you need to actually work on the project.

-In the Key info area you will find things like the brief as an attachment and the timeline for the project.
+At the top, you will find things like the brief as an attachment and the timeline for the project.
 On the right, you have links to all the important external places where you can find files, mood boards, mockups or wireframes.
 This way, anything you need for the project is neatly organised in one place and all you have to do is to click the link rather than log in to each platform and look for it.

-Lastly we have the stages and feedback.
+Lastly we have the 'project stages'.
 This area is hugely helpful for keeping track of what has happened in meetings and to add thoughts and ideas in the ideation phase.

-As an example, our stages are "on-boarding, discovery, research, concepts, delivery & support".
-By using the toggle function in Notion, it is easy to add any information we find useful, like Invision links for the mood board, a meeting summary pdf attachment to the concepts and a signed retainer document in the support tab and still have a clear overview when we close each toggle.
+As an example, our stages are "discovery, concepts, feedback, client ready designs and general notes".
+By using the toggle function in Notion, it is easy to add any information we find useful, like Invision links for the mood board, a meeting summary pdf attachment to the concepts and a signed retainer document in the general notes tab and still have a clear overview when we close each toggle.

 This is just one simple way to use Notion but we hope that it sparked some inspiration for you to try it on your own.